CSYE-6225-shalom/webapp/README.md

 - Python 3.8 or higher
 - `pip`
 - PostgreSQL
-- Virtual Environment is used to build the app locally
+- `venv` Virtual Environment is used to build the app locally
 - Postman

 ### Setting Up PostgreSQL Database